Security and authentication

 • Generate token: manages ArcGIS authentication and grants a short-lived access token generated via Esri's proprietary token-based authentication mechanism.
 This gives your application permission to access ArcGIS secured services authorized to an existing ArcGIS user's account.

 • Network credential: manage network authentication (also known as web-tier authentication) for ArcGIS Enterprise.
 This gives your application permission to access network secured services authorized to your web-tier's identity store user accounts.
-Supports Public Key Infrastructure (PKI) and Integrated Windows Authentication (IWA).
+Supports Public Key Infrastructure (PKI), Integrated Windows Authentication (IWA) and HTTP Basic.

-3. App credential authentication: uses the registered application's credentials to access ready-to-use services on ArcGIS.
-It manages ArcGIS authentication and grants a short-lived access token generated via OAuth 2.0 using the application's client ID and client secret outside of the context of a user.
+3. App authentication: uses the registered application's credentials to access location services on ArcGIS.
+It manages ArcGIS authentication and grants a short-lived access token generated via OAuth 2.0 using the Application item's Client ID and Client Secret outside of the context of a user.

 Choose a type of authentication